 The identified district heating priority areas are:

-Heat Mapping and Energy Master Planning has also been produced for the Core Strategy Site Allocation SUA.4. at Atherstone Airfield.
-At present it is not identified as a district priority heating area, although this may change if more energy intensive uses are located on the site in the future.
+A Heat Mapping and Energy Masterplanning Study has been produced for the Atherstone Airfield Core Strategy Site Allocation SUA.4.
+At present it is not identified as a district priority heating area, although this may change if more energy-intensive uses are located on the site in the future.

-The Council is preparing a Development Requirements Supplementary Planning Document (SPD) which will include further guidance on district heating schemes and the Council's policy requirements set out in Core Strategy Policy CS.3 Sustainable Energy.
+We are currently preparing a Development Requirements Supplementary Planning Document (SPD) which will include further guidance on district heating schemes and the council's Sustainable Energy policy requirements.

 For further information: please contact the Planning Policy team on 01789 260333 or email firstname.lastname@example.org.